zeldaret/mm/CONTRIBUTING.md

 However, the goal of this project is to produce a codebase that can be understood and modified.
 So, beyond producing matching C code, the next steps are *documenting* the code.

-Documenting is more than just adding comments, and entails:
+Documenting is more than just adding comments.
+Documenting also includes:

 - Renaming functions, variables, and struct members
 - Using (or adding) constants, enums, and macros when possible